Louise Adélaïde de Bourbon (1757–1824): Early life

 Born at the Château de Chantilly in 1757, Louise Adélaïde was the third and last child of Louis Joseph de Bourbon, prince de Condé and his wife, Charlotte de Rohan (1737–1760), the daughter of Charles de Rohan, prince de Soubise.
 As a member of the reigning House of Bourbon, she was born a princesse du sang; this entitled her to the style of Her Serene Highness.
 She was educated at the Pentemont Abbey, one of Paris' most prestigious schools for daughters of the aristocracy.

 At court, she was known as Mademoiselle de Condé and in some sources is styled as princesse de Condé.
 A descendant of le Grand Condé, Louise Adelaïde was the aunt of the last duc d'Enghien.
 She was also a second cousin of the future revolutionary, Philippe Égalité.
-A first cousin was the Charles Alain, Prince of Guéméné, son of her aunt Victoire de Rohan, princesse de Guéméné.
+A first cousin was Charles Alain, Prince of Guéméné, son of her aunt Victoire de Rohan, princesse de Guéméné.

 Her mother died at the Hôtel de Condé after a long illness as reported by the Duke of Luynes; at the time, Louise Adélaïde was just three years of age.
 As a result, Louise Adélaïde was raised by her great-aunt, Henriette Louise de Bourbon (1703–1772), the Benedictine abbess of the Beaumont Abbey (now in Tours).